 One of the priorities of the GoG is the proactive identification of the facts of human trafficking, particularly, trafficking in women and girls, and prosecution of responsible individuals.
 In this regard, since 2013, 4 special mobile groups have been operating within the MoIA tasked with the proactive examination of high risk-places (bars, clubs, saunas and etc.) across the country in order to detect human trafficking cases.

 The government operates two specialized shelters for trafficking victims in Tbilisi and Batumi and provides medical and psychological assistance, legal aid, childcare and reintegration services, and a one-time financial compensation of 1,000GEL.
 Victims can initially stay at the shelter for three months, which could be extended upon the victim’s request.
-The government-run shelters staff includes a nurse, social worker, lawyer, and psychologist.
 The shelters offer separate sections for men, women, and children.
 Both Georgian and foreign nationals are eligible to receive these services The Prosecutor General’s Office’s Victim-Witness Coordinators provide counseling services to victims throughout the court proceedings.

-Over the past five years, Georgia has been a source, transit, and destination country for sex trafficking women and girls and forced labor of men, women, and children.
-Women and girls from Georgia are subjected to sex trafficking within the country, in Turkey, and, to a lesser extent, in China and the United Arab Emirates.

 In February 2014, based on the Memorandum of Cooperation concluded between the MoIA, Prosecutor’s Office and IOM Mission to Georgia, on Increasing Professionalism of Law Enforcement Agencies in the Sphere of Combating Trafficking, a Task Force was established and staffed with investigators and prosecutors trained and equipped with special knowledge and competences in trafficking related matters.

 The Prosecutor’s Office is implementing a zero-tolerance policy against human trafficking, possible victims of trafficking are proactively identified, investigation is initiated on all possible facts and effective prosecutorial oversight is ensured.